266 related texts · Page 4 of 6

 Rab Huna, a prominent Amoraic Sage of the 3rd century, has something quite striking to say about it, preserved for us in Pirkei DeRabbi Eliezer.
 He suggests that the location of ou...

-That's the situation Moses faced in a powerful story found in Pirkei DeRabbi Eliezer (chapter 45).
-The story opens with a terrifying decree: God, in his anger, sends not one, but f...
+Pirkei DeRabbi Eliezer turns to Abraham — Moses and the Angels.
+The story opens with a terrifying decree: God, in his anger, sends not one, but five angels to destroy Israel.
+These...

 He’s the one who, in a moment of righteous zeal, stopped a plague by taking decisive action against public immorality (Numbers 25).
 It’s a complex story, filled with passion and qu...